MechMindRobotics/mecheye_cpp_samples/area_scan_3d_camera/Pcl/ConvertPointCloudWithNormalsToPcl/README.md

 # ConvertPointCloudWithNormalsToPcl Sample

-With this sample, you can set the parameters specific to the UHP series.
+With this sample, you can obtain the point cloud data with normals from the camera and convert it to the PCL data structure.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).